-Inference can be canceled either in whole by the user or in part by a rule which determines that it no longer needs to know the assertional status of some of its antecedents.5 CANCEL-INFER messages are sent from some node backward through the graph.
-A node relays the message backward if it has been initiated by the inference system itself, or if the message has been received on all outgoing channels.
-These messages cause valves to close as they pass through, and cancel any BACKWARD-INFER messages scheduled to re-open those same valves, halting inference.
-CANCEL-INFER messages always have a priority higher than any inference tasks.
+cancel-infer.
+Inference can be canceled either in whole by the user or in part by a rule which determines that it no longer needs to know the assertional status of some of its antecedents.5 cancel-infer messages are sent from some node backward through the graph.
+These messages are generally sent recursively backward through the network to prevent unnecessary inference.
+These messages cause valves to close as they pass through, and cancel any backward-infer messages scheduled to re-open those same valves, halting inference. cancel-infer messages always have a priority higher than any inference task.